alecjmaly/slae86/slae86/project2/README.md

 sin_zero can be ignored.

 sin_addr = the hex value of an ip address.
 This can be done in a sript or online at [this website](https://www.browserling.com/tools/ip-to-hex).
-In this case, the reverse shell will connect to 10.0.2.15, or 0x0a00020f in hex (little endian).
+In this case, the reverse shell will connect to 10.0.2.15 (my local ip address displayed from `ifconfig`), or 0x0a00020f in hex (little endian).

 sin_port = hex value of the port in little endian.